 Managing employee claims effectively will reduce the possibility of antagonistic pursuit of fraudulent claims by disgruntled employees.
 Efficient and effective claims management programs designed to show compassion for employee welfare can significantly reduce time and money spent to rectify a potentially difficult situation.
 Prompt attention is critical, since the cost tends to increase the longer a claim is kept open.

 What’s the correlation between Workers’ Compensation and Personal Injury Claims?

 If an injury at work occurs, but is not due to negligence on the part of the employer, Workers’ Compensation is designed to compensate the individual for loss of income.
 Even if the injury was caused by the individual’s negligence, Workers’ Compensation will apply.

-If the injured party believes that the employer is at fault, the individual may file a personal injury claim to recover damages.
+If the injured party believes that the employer is at fault, the individual may hire a personal injury lawyer to file a claim and recover damages.
 These damages may include compensation for medical costs, loss of earnings, pain and suffering, and continuing conditions, all of which can add up to huge sums.
 According to a premises liability law firm in Indianapolis, in any event, proving that the injury is the fault of the employer is necessary for the pursuit of personal injury claims.
 Hence, the employee needs legal assistance from a construction injury attorney if the accident occurred in a construction site.